 A frequent call of youngsters, especially those in rural areas, is 'there is nothing to do around here'.

-  With little to occupy them, young people can become very 'visible' is village communities, hanging around on corners and in public places.
+With little to occupy them, young people can become very 'visible' in village communities, hanging around on corners and in public places.

 Many local authorities build and maintain recreational facilities such as playing fields and play areas.
 But these are often aimed at meeting the needs of adults and families with young children.

-  Services tend to be aimed at the traditional sports of football, tennis and badminton, while those that appeal to younger clients, such as skateboarding or BMX biking, tend to be ignored.
+Services tend to be aimed at the traditional sports of football, tennis and badminton, while those that appeal to younger clients, such as skateboarding or BMX biking, can be ignored.

 Sports such as BMX racing are deemed too expensive, just a 'passing fashion' or too challenging to implement because there is no land available to provide or convert to such uses.
 A recent survey by the Rural Development Commission found that over half of rural parishes provide equipped play areas for young pre-teenage children at an average cost of £25,000.
 In contrast, facilities for teenage children are negligible.
 It was once the role of schools to provide outdoor recreational facilities.
 With the closure of many rural schools and the continued sell-off of school playing fields, this has become an increasingly scarce resource.
 Regular use often requires youngsters to travel long distances on poor public transport.

 One of the main reasons used to justify a lack of recreational provisions for teenagers, such as the building of a BMX track, is that of cost.
 The view is often put forward that there are just not enough numbers to justify the outlay.
 The fact is that rural areas at any one time typically have as high a teenage population as they do young children, yet outdoor play provision for the latter is much more prevalent.
 It is also a myth that outdoor play facilities for teenagers are much more expensive.
 A suitable BMX pump track, for example, can cost considerably less than a play area for young children and be far less costly to maintain.